crowfoot grass

 Health benefits of crowfoot grass

-Crowfoot possesses phenols and flavonoid contents that g from damages caused by harmful molecules such as free radicals.
-Thus, intake of this grass lowers the risk of infections and improves health (2).
+It possesses phenols and flavonoid contents that g from damages caused by harmful molecules such as free radicals.
+Thus, intake of this grass may lowers the risk of infections and improves health (2).

 4. Good for the gut